caitlincroteau/jrich-business-services/README.md

 ## JRich Business Services Inc.

-I built this minimalist website using React for a small business in St. Albert, Alberta.
+I built this minimalist website using React and GitHub Pages for a small business in St. Albert, Alberta.

 ![JRich Logo](src/images/JRICH-brand-readme.png)